 Excel Program (Years 11 & 12)

-- A VCE (Victorian Certificate of Education) program offering a wide range of VCE subjects from all areas of study, which can also include VETiS (Vocational Education & Training in Schools) studies, which can be undertaken either at HPSC or a neighbouring school or TAFE college
+- A VCE (Victorian Certificate of Education) program offering a wide range of VCE subjects, which can also include VETiS* (Vocational Education & Training in Schools) studies.

-- A VCAL (Victorian Certificate of Applied Learning) program designed to develop skills specific to the workplace.
-All VCAL students complete a VET course and are involved in Structured Workplace Learning, giving them valuable experience in the workforce.
+- A VCAL (Victorian Certificate of Applied Learning) program designed to develop skills specific to the workplace and include a VET course and Structured Workplace Learning, which provides valuable experience in the workforce.

 - A combination of VCE and VCAL studies.